 The high temperature in the rotary kiln initiates a series of chemical reactions between calcium and silicon dioxide compounds, which eventually turn the raw meal into cement clinker.

-The heat source of the rotary kiln is the flame from the burner locates on the kiln’s front end.
+The heat source of the rotary kiln is the flame from the burner located on the kiln’s front end.
 Using natural gas or coal as fuels, the burner shoots high-temperature flames to calcine the raw meal.
 After calcination, the cement clinker will enter a cooler for cooling.

 Phase V: Clinker Cooling & Final Grinding

 The hot clinker discharged from the rotary kiln is cooled in the grate cooler by forced air, which is extracted from the outer atmosphere by grate cooling fans.
 The temperature of the clinker after being cooled drops from 1350 – 1450⁰C to around 120⁰C.
-The cooled clinker is then transported to clinker silos or hoppers directly by conveyors for storage and later cement grinding process.
-The hot air in the cooler is recirculated back to the rotary kiln for reuse, which further saves energy consumption of the cement plant.
+The cooled clinker is then transported to clinker silos or hoppers directly by conveyors for storage and later the cement grinding process.
+The hot air in the cooler is recirculated back to the rotary kiln for reuse, which further saves the energy consumption of the cement plant.

 The cooled clinker is then fed to cement mills for final grinding.
-Many factories nowadays prefer to use ball mills for cement grinding, since this kind of mills has small product particle size distribution and is easy to operate.
+Many factories nowadays prefer to use ball mills for cement grinding, since this kind of mill has small product particle size distribution and is easy to operate.

 The cement ball mill is a horizontal cylinder filled with steel balls or other grinding media.
 Inside the cylinder, the steel balls are rotated and tumbled and crush the clinker into very fine powders, which are product cement powders.
-During the grinding process, a small percentage of gypsum is added to the mix to control the setting time of cement.
+During the grinding process, a small percentage of gypsum is added to the mix to control the setting time of the cement.

 Phase VI: Storage & Packaging